jambolo/i-luv-suits/PRD.md

     - Flushes with the same number of cards and the same ranks are a tie.
 - Side Bets:
   - Flush Rush Bonus: Pays based on the number of player's flush cards
-  - Super Flush Rush Bonus: Pays based on the number of player's flush cards that make a straight
+  - Super Flush Rush Bonus: Pays based on the number of player's flush cards that make a straight, including a low-ace straight.
   - Side bets win/lose regardless of base game outcome

 ## Simulation details
 - Flush Rush Bonus and Super Flush Rush Bonus payouts are configurable.
 The defaults are as follows:
   - Flush Rush Bonus:
-      - 7 Cards: 100
+      - 7 Cards: 100 to 1
-      - 6 Cards: 20
+      - 6 Cards: 20 to 1
-      - 5 Cards: 10
+      - 5 Cards: 10 to 1
-      - 4 Cards: 2
+      - 4 Cards: 2 to 1
   - Super Flush Rush Bonus:
-      7 Cards: 500
+      7 Cards: 500 to 1
-      6 Cards: 200
+      6 Cards: 200 to 1
-      5 Cards: 100
+      5 Cards: 100 to 1
-      4 Cards: 50
+      4 Cards: 50 to 1
-      3 Cards: 9
+      3 Cards: 9 to 1
 - The player plays as follows:
   - The player always bets Ante, Flush Rush Bonus, and Super Flush Rush Bonus wagers of 1 each.
   - The player always folds if their hand is less than the minimum playable hand.
   - The minimum playable hand is a flush with 3 cards, with the minimum high card being configurable.
 Flushes with with more than 3 cards are always played.
-  - The player always bets the maximum Play wager.
+  - The player always bets the maximum Play wager if played.

 ## Design & UX notes (concise)
 - Tone: professional, data-first (casino-grade).
 Use clear tables and cards to show summary and breakdowns.